Quick Summary

 DevOps Lifecycle Phases

-The first phase of the DevOps cycle that no one realizes is planning.
+No one realizes that the first phase of the DevOps cycle is planning.
 It’s where the project goals are defined, prerequisites are gathered, and development and operations teams are aligned.
 In this phase, after agreeing on a common timeline and project objectives, we meet stakeholders from both sides to discuss the project scope.

 Key activities include: